By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 To be fair, not everyone who drinks, binge drinks, and gets drunk.
 About half of all Americans old enough to drink have not had a drink in the last thirty days.
 Those who drink a lot, damage themselves and others a lot.

 The twenty percent of Americans who consume the most alcohol, the frequent binge drinkers, consume 80% of all the alcohol sold.
 The majority of all the people in prison around here were drunk or high in the 24 hours before they committed the crime that sent them to prison.

 People who drink rapidly and reach high blood alcohol levels are likely to have blackouts.

-Even at much lower levels we find that “binge drinkers,” those who consume larger than typical amounts of alcohol at one occasion, are 55 times more likely to attempt suicide.
+Even at much lower levels, we find that “binge drinkers,” those who consume larger than typical amounts of alcohol on one occasion, are 55 times more likely to attempt suicide.

 The blood alcohol level is dependent on a number of factors and the number of drinks is only one of those factors.